Back to Resources Page

 For more information from the Government please click here.

-Who is an eligible employee?
+Who is an eligible employee

+Employees on the books on 1 March 2020 and continues to be engaged by the business.
 Includes full-time, part-time, long-term casuals (been with the business on a regular basis for at least 12 months as at 1 March 2020) and stood down employees.

 An employee must be an Australian citizen, the holder of a Permanent Visa, a Protected Special Category Visa Holder, a non-protected Special Category Visa Holder who has been residing continually in Australia for 10 years or more, or a Special Category (Subclass 444) Visa Holder.